Peperomia argyreia (Watermelon Peperomia) Care; Watering, Fertilizer, Pruning, Propagation, Problems

 How often should I water Peperomia argyreia?

-Do not water on aschedule.
-Water your Peperomia argyreia liberally in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
-Avoid overwatering to prevent rotting, yellowing and leaf loss.
+Do not water on a schedule.
+Water Peperomia argyreia liberally in spring and summer until water drips through the drainage hole.
+Allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Avoid overwatering to prevent rotting, drooping, yellowing and leaf loss.

 Use chlorine-free water like rainwater to prevent staining and browning of leaf edges.
 Only water with room temperature water to prevent cold shock which can cause stunted growth and leaf fall.

-Ensure that the pot has a drainage hole and the soil is free-draining to prevent waterlogging which can result in root-rot and eventual death of the plant.
+Ensure that the pot has a drainage hole and the soil is free-draining to prevent waterlogging as it can result root-rot and eventual death of the plant.

 Light Requirements